Wilfred/wilfred.github.com/_posts/2015-03-19-adding-a-new-language-to-emacs.markdown

 ## 3: Indentation

 Next, you'll want to tackle indentation.
-Users expect Emacs to indent code correctly, which requires calculating how deeply nested the current code is.
+Users expect Emacs to indent code correctly regardless of its current state.
+You'll need to examine the syntax around point to calculate the current nesting level.

-This is usually a matter of searching the buffer backwards from point, counting `{` (or equivalent).
-You then adjust the current line to be indented `(* count my-indent-width)`.
+This is usually a matter of searching the buffer backwards from point, counting instances of `{` (or equivalent scope delimiter).
+You then adjust the current line to be indented `(* my-mode-tab-width count)`.
 Provided you're careful with `{` in strings and comments, this works.

 Alternatively, Emacs provides
 the [Simple Minded Indentation Engine (SMIE)](https://www.gnu.org/software/emacs/manual/html_node/elisp/SMIE.html).
 You